Bug report #20980

 I close this, but feel free to open if you still have problems.
 And here is the animation of the meshlayer exported using Crayfish plugin:

-#8 Updated by Amirhossein Nikfal over 1 year ago
+#8 Updated by Amirhossein Nikfal about 2 years ago

 I am mainly a Linux user and I carry out most of my data analyses by NCAR Command Language (NCL), but this is a Windows issue for me.